Accounting courses

 A postgraduate diploma (PGDip) or Masters degree can also provide a shortcut to some of the most renowned professional accounting qualifications.

-For instance, by studying the 12-month full-time MSc Accounting and Finance from The University of Manchester's Alliance Manchester Business School (AMBS), you'll stand to benefit from exam exemptions with CIMA and the CFA Institute.
+For instance, by studying the one-year full-time MSc Accounting and Finance from The University of Manchester's Alliance Manchester Business School (AMBS), you'll benefit from exam exemptions with CIMA and the CFA Institute.

-Finally, the MSc Professional Accountancy from the University of London is a specialist programme that recognises ACCA exams as credit towards the Masters course.
+Finally, the MSc Professional Accountancy from the University of Dundee is a specialist Masters programme that is recognised by providing exemptions to all ACCA Applied Knowledge and Skills papers.

 Search all Masters degrees in accounting and finance.